Stopped cold: ‘Frozen’ musical on Broadway not to reopen | WTOP

 The Disney show opened in March 2018 and placed among the top five Broadway productions for both gross and attendance over both years it ran, often pulling in over $1 million, and even $2 million a week.

 Until now, only shows that were waiting to officially open have announced postponements or cancellations.
-Disney still has “The Lion King” and “Aladdin” on Broadway and five productions of “Frozen” worldwide.
+Disney still has the long-running “The Lion King” and “Aladdin” on Broadway and five productions of “Frozen” worldwide.

+Citing the “global pandemic,” Thomas Schumacher, president and producer of Disney Theatrical Productions, said Thursday that running three Disney shows on Broadway was “untenable.”

+Caissie Levy, who originated the role of Elsa on Broadway, tweeted that the news was a “heartbreak,” adding “We will always be a family.
+Sending love to all the devoted fans of our beautiful show.”

 Although an exact date for performances to resume on Broadway has yet to be determined, Broadway producers are now offering refunds and exchanges for tickets purchased for shows through Sept.
 6.

-Broadway performances were suspended on March 12 after Cuomo imposed a ban on gatherings of 500 or more people.
-There were 31 productions running, including eight new shows in previews and another eight shows in rehearsals preparing for the spring season.
+Broadway performances were suspended on March 12 after Gov. Andrew Cuomo imposed a ban on gatherings of 500 or more people.
+There were 31 productions running at the time, including eight new shows in previews and another eight shows in rehearsals preparing for the spring season.

 Some shows like an upcoming revival of Neil Simon’s “Plaza Suite” starring Matthew Broderick and Sarah Jessica Parker, as well as a musical about Michael Jackson, have pushed their production to next year.